 Looking for a hotel or guest house in or around Ooty in Tamil Nadu?
 Search Booking.com for accommodation:

 For more information about travel and tourism in Tamil Nadu and southern India see the Tamil Nadu Tourism and Incredible India! websites.
 The Ooty Tourism website has information about Nilgiri Mountain Railway departure times and fares.

 Book well in advance to guarantee tickets to travel on the Nilgiri Mountain Railway.
 Alternatively, up to four unreserved tickets per person can be bought at the ticket counters.

 Passengers can purchase refreshments at Hillgrove.

-Thanks for reading this post about the Nilgiri Mountain Railway in southern India.
+Thank you for visiting Go Eat Do and reading this post about the Nilgiri Mountain Railway in southern India.
 If you enjoy classic rail journeys you may also enjoy reading about the Golden Chariot, the luxury train that visits places of interest in southern India.

 Photos illustrating this post are by Why Eye Photography.